dfamonteiro/blog/blog/content/posts/perfect-handover.md

 ## The solution: an [order book](https://en.wikipedia.org/wiki/Order_book) protected by a mutex

 What does it mean when Machine A calls `send()`?
 Does it mean that there's a 100% guarantee that he panel will be sent?
 No. It means that Machine A **_is interested_** in sending the panel, and if there's matching interest from the other side, a trade will happen... hold on, is this a stock market?
 Our `send()` calls are the equivalent of sell orders and our `receive()` calls represent buy orders!
-Whenever there's an available `receive()` order and an available `send()` order, they are matched, removed from the "order book" and the panel is transfered.
+Whenever there's an available `receive()` order and an available `send()` order, they are matched, removed from the "order book" and the panel is transferred.